Josh Donaldson Player Props: Yankees vs. Mariners

 Mariners Pitching Rankings

-- Mariners pitchers combine to give up 67 home runs (0.9 per game), the first-fewest in baseball.
+- Mariners pitchers combine to give up the first-fewest home runs in baseball (70 total, one per game).

-- Castillo (4-5) gets the starting nod for the Mariners in his 15th start of the season.
-He's put together a 2.73 ERA in 82 1/3 innings pitched, with 98 strikeouts.
+- Woo (0-1 with a 7.30 ERA and 20 strikeouts in 12 1/3 innings pitched) gets the start for the Mariners, his fourth of the season.

-- In his last time out on Thursday, the right-hander went 5 2/3 innings against the Miami Marlins, giving up two earned runs while surrendering two hits.
+- His most recent appearance was on Saturday against the Chicago White Sox, when the right-hander tossed 5 2/3 innings, surrendering two earned runs while allowing three hits.

+- The 23-year-old has a 7.30 ERA and 14.6 strikeouts per nine innings across three games this season, while giving up a batting average of .275 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.